brydavis/analytics_for_wonks/README.md

 ###	Exporting
 - *Is there a way to export my data or a report to a `.xlsx` or `.csv` file?*

+Using the same technique as with intrapage linking, you can link from one document to a specific place in another document.
+This technique is useful when you're referencing a specific notation within text that might be on another page.
+T

+Using the same technique as with intrapage linking, you can link from one document to a specific place in another document.
+This technique is useful when you're referencing a specific notation within text that might be on another page.
+T

+Using the same technique as with intrapage linking, you can link from one document to a specific place in another document.
+This technique is useful when you're referencing a specific notation within text that might be on another page.
+T

+Using the same technique as with intrapage linking, you can link from one document to a specific place in another document.
+This technique is useful when you're referencing a specific notation within text that might be on another page.
+T

 <a name="end"></a>
 ### END